PokelandServer/Pokeland-Ancienne-Version/sim/SIM-PROTOCOL.md

 `SWITCHSPEC` is:

-- a pokemon nickname or 1-based slot number
+- a Pokémon nickname/species or 1-based slot number
-  - Note that if you have multiple Pokémon with the same nickname, using the nickname will select the first unfainted one.
+  - Note that if you have multiple Pokémon with the same nickname/species, using the nickname/species will select the first unfainted one.
 If you want another Pokémon, you'll need to specify it by slot number.

 Once a choice has been set for all players who need to make a choice, the